isabellaseitz/covidAssistance/README.md

 ## Printing Face Shield Components for Covid-19 Response

+The quick brown fox jumped over the lazy brown dog.
 You can use the [editor on GitHub](https://github.com/isabellaseitz/covidAssistance/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.